Nothing improves your mood more than a fresh manicure.

 AND it’s in the neutral color family!
 What more could I ask for, right?

-Since a few of you asked for swatches, I decided to create a full blog post with my first impressions review as well.
-Let’s get started!
+Since a few of you asked for swatches, I decided to create a full article with a review of my first impressions as well.

 Top Coat: Clear

 Parisian Pink: Full Coverage – This is my favorite color of the entire palette.
 It’s a great middle between nude and pink!

-Toasted Sugar: Full Coverage – Closer to the brown family, but isn’t that “ugly” brown.
+Toasted Sugar: Full Coverage – Closer to the brown family.

 Caramel Latte: Full Coverage – My second favorite color of the set.
 However, I prefer the matted version.